lidofinance/lido-dao/README.md

 ## Deploying

-We have several ways to deploying lido smartcontracts and run DAO localy, you can find documents here:
+We have several ways to deploy lido smartcontracts and run DAO localy, you can find documents here:

 `lido-aragon` [documentation](/docs/lido-aragon.md)

 For local development, please see [local documentation](/docs/dev-local.md)

-For develop/test on fork, please see [fork documentation](/docs/dev-fork.md)
+To develop/test on fork, please see [fork documentation](/docs/dev-fork.md)

 # License